estherrolf/implicit-posterior/README.md

 To save model output as tifs (e.g. for easy visualization):
 1. Run `save_predictions_chesapeake.py` or `save_predictions_enviroatlas.py` from the `evaluation` folder.
 If you only want to evaluate some enviroatlas experiments, you'll have to comment out some lines in that script.

-To visualize the outputs, use the notebooks in `evaluation/visualize_output.`
+To visualize the outputs, use the notebooks in `evaluation/visualize_output.` You'll need to adjust some of the directories defined at the top of the notebook to point to where your data and output are stored.

 ### Figures:
 Notebooks to generate the figures in the paper are in the `figure_notebooks` folder.
+You'll need to adjust some of the directories defined at the top of the notebook to point to where your data and output are stored.